Achievable logoAchievable logo

 Nucleus and nucleolus

-Nucleus and nucleolus: The nucleus is surrounded by a double nuclear membrane.
+Nucleus and nucleolus: The nucleus is surrounded by a double nuclear membrane (nuclear envelope).
 The outer membrane is continuous with the rough endoplasmic reticulum.
-Pores are present in the nuclear membrane.
-One or more darkly staining spherical bodies called the nucleoli are found inside the nucleus.
-These are the sites at which ribosomes are assembled.
+Nuclear pores are present in the nuclear membrane and allow transport between the nucleus and cytoplasm.
+Inside the nucleus, one or more darkly staining spherical bodies called nucleoli are present.
+The nucleolus is the site where ribosomes are assembled.
 DNA associated with histone proteins forms chromatin.

 Structure of chromosomes